top of page

 User Research - Challenging my assumptions

-Prototyping - A "small" activity?
+Prototyping - A "simple" activity?

 User Testing - The impact of remote learning